-A former Professor and Pro Vice Chancellor (Equity) at the University of Auckland, Dianne has extensive experience in a number of senior management and governance roles in the tertiary education, science and health sectors.
-She holds a BA BSc MSc (Hons) and PhD from the University of Auckland, and was co-founder of the NZ Universities Women in Leadership programme.
+A former Professor and Pro Vice-Chancellor (Equity) at the University of Auckland, Dianne has extensive experience in a number of senior management and governance roles in the tertiary education, science and health sectors.
+She holds a BA BSc MSc (Hons) and PhD from the University of Auckland, was CEO of the Royal Society of New Zealand 2007-2014, and co-founder of the NZ Universities Women in Leadership programme.

-The former CEO of the Royal Society of New Zealand, she is now Deputy Chair of the Board of the New Zealand Institute of Economic Research, a Director of the Bragato Research Institute, a member of the governance boards of the Dodd-Walls Centre for Photonic and Quantum Technologies, the Healthier Lives National Science Challenge, and the Ageing Well National Science Challenge.
-She is a member of the Council of Victoria University of Wellington Te Herenga Waka, a Trustee of the Malaghan Institute of Medical Research and a Trustee and Executive Officer of the Hearing Research Foundation (NZ).
+She is currently Pro-Chancellor of Victoria University of Wellington Te Herenga Waka, Deputy Chair of the Board of the New Zealand Institute of Economic Research, a Director of the Bragato Research Institute, a member of the governance board of the Dodd-Walls Centre for Photonic and Quantum Technologies, and a Trustee of the Malaghan Institute of Medical Research.

 Professor Les Oxley FRSNZ